dancingcactus/marketing-cloud-python-sdk/README.md

 Wrapper for the Adobe Digital Marketing APIs in python (version 1.3)

+Steps to use

+* Install the Requests module for python
+'''
+    git clone git://github.com/kennethreitz/requests.git
+'''
+'''
+    python setup.py install
+'''
-Be sure to update the credentials.conf file with your username and shared secret.
+* Be sure to update the credentials.conf file with your username and shared secret.